busragulen/busragulen/README.md

 ##### 🛩️ also i have a "drone driver" license called "İHA-1 License" given by Turkish Goverment.

 ## skills that i have:
+- c
+- stm32
+- arduino uno
 - vex robotics
-- arduino uno
-- python
-- c / c++
-- html, css, cms
-- audacity / adobe premier

 #####  languages:
 #####  👾turkish= L1, english= B2, german= A1